Deep dive into your manuscript to discover the heart of your story through weekly troubleshooting lessons and a one-on-one with Tex.

 This week is all about drilling down to the essence of your story – understanding what about it motivates and excites you, taking best possible advantage of your creative strengths, and developing strategies for tackling your weaknesses.

-NOTE: You will be required to submit your work-in-progress manuscript to Tex by April 17th (a week prior to the start of the class) so that your one-on-one can be scheduled for the first week.
+NOTE: You will be required to submit your work-in-progress manuscript to Tex no later than JULY 23rd (a week prior to the start of the class) so that your one-on-one can be scheduled for the first week.

 Week 2: Hard Choices and Unexpected Emotions